-Based on the additional Army AMTDF increase in personnel and dependents moving to Guam, the annual number of traffic accidents would potentially increase by 61 to a total of 7,795 with no increase in traffic related fatalities.
+Based on the additional Army AMTDF increase in personnel and dependents moving to Guam, the annual number of traffic accidents would potentially increase by 73 to a total of 8,273 with no increase in traffic related fatalities.
 Young adults that are of legal driving age would be more likely to experience a traffic incident.
-During the construction period, the construction workforce visiting Guam from other countries would have the potential to increase the number of traffic incidents by 2,095.
+During the construction period, the construction workforce visiting Guam from other countries would have the potential to increase the number of traffic incidents by 63.
 The annual number of traffic fatalities is not anticipated to increase.
-The DoD acknowledges the existing substandard conditions of key public infrastructure systems on Guam and the interest to have DoD fund improvements to these systems.
-DoD's ability to fund infrastructure improvements is limited by Federal law.
-However, to minimize adverse impacts associated with the proposed Army AMDTF, the DoD is leading a federal inter-agency effort to identify other Federal programs and funding sources that could benefit the infrastructure of Guam.
 Only a small potential for increase in traffic incidents is anticipated from the addition of Army AMDTF personnel and their dependents (as well as the construction workforce contribution); therefore, Alternative 1 would result in no impact to public health and safety (from traffic incidents).